Parent page: Schematic Objects

-A Compile Mask is a design directive that is used to effectively hide the area of the design it contains from the Compiler when performing validation using the Project » Validate Project command.
-It provides a way to manually prevent error checking for circuitry that may not yet be complete and will generate validation errors.
-The Compile Mask is useful in circumstances where the current project needs to be validated to check the integrity of the design in other specific areas, but the clutter of compiler-generated messages associated with unfinished portions of the design is not desired.
+A compile mask is a design directive.
+It is used to effectively hide the area of the design it contains from the Compiler, allowing you to manually prevent error checking for circuitry that may not yet be complete and you know will generated compile errors.
+This can prove very useful if you need to compile the active document or project to check the integrity of the design in other specific areas, but do not want the clutter of compiler-generated messages associated with unfinished portions of the design.

-After launching the command, the cursor will change to a cross-hair indicating Compile Mask placement mode.
+After launching the command, the cursor will change to a cross-hair and you will enter compile mask placement mode.
 Placement is made by performing the following sequence of actions:

-This method of editing allows you to select a placed compile mask object directly in the design space and change its size, shape or location graphically.
+This method of editing allows you to select a placed compile mask object directly in the workspace and change its size, shape or location, graphically.

-A compile mask can be displayed in either active (full frame) or collapsed (boxed triangle) modes, which correspond to the mask being enabled and disabled, respectively.
-Toggle the display mode by clicking on the ▲ or ▼ icon in the top-left corner of a placed compile mask.
+A compile mask can be displayed in either expanded (full frame) or collapsed (small triangle) modes.
+These modes correspond to the mask being enabled and disabled respectively.
+Toggle the display mode by clicking on the top-left corner of a placed compile mask.

-When an active (expanded) compile mask object is selected, the following editing handles are available:
+When a fully expanded compile mask object is selected, the following editing handles are available:

 The following methods of non-graphical editing are available:

-This method of editing uses the associated Compile Mask dialog and the Properties panel mode to modify the properties of a Compile Mask object.
+This method of editing uses the following dialog to modify the properties of a compile mask object.

 The Compile Mask dialog can be accessed prior to entering placement mode, from the Schematic – Default Primitives page of the Preferences dialog.
 This allows the default properties for the compile mask object to be changed, which will be applied when placing subsequent compile masks.